GSA/digitalgov.gov/content/posts/2015-12-09-connecting-with-the-social-and-behavioral-sciences-team.md

 The SBST is a Subcommittee of the National Science and Technology Council, which is comprised of representation from more than 15 organizations from across government.
 The team applies findings from social and behavioral sciences to the implementation of government policy and programs.
 OMB requires agencies to report on how they apply evidence-based thinking to their work, and the SBST gives agencies a place to connect around this discipline.

-[Read about SBST projects](https://sbst.gov/work/) in areas such as: health, education, retirement security, economic opportunity, sustainability and government operations. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-400-Intellectual-thinker-DigtialStorm-iStock-Thinkstock-176979199.jpg" alt="Blue x-ray of human head with gears in the brain, centered on a black background" %}
+[Read about SBST projects](https://sbst.gov/work/) in areas such as: health, education, retirement security, economic opportunity, sustainability and government operations. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-400-Intellectual-thinker-DigtialStorm-iStock-Thinkstock-176979199.jpg" alt="Blue x-ray of human head with gears in the brain, centered on a black background" caption="" >}}

 ## Partnering with the SBST